-Marie Jones, AKA “Mama J”, has been a member of the Westwood community for almost 50 years.
+Marie Jones, AKA “Mama J” (she/her), has been a member of the Westwood community for almost 50 years.
 She and her husband Richard (Mr. Pickleball) have been married for 51 years, raising five intelligent, caring, creative, and responsible human beings in Westwood.
-As a member of the first class to graduate from McAuley H.S. (now Mercy/McAuley), she has always been a member of a ‘trendsetting’ crowd and Westwood Works is a continuation of that mind-set.
+As a member of the first class to graduate from McAuley H.S. (now Mercy/McAuley), she has always been a member of a ‘trendsetting’ crowd, and Westwood Works is a continuation of that mindset.

 Mama J graduated from Mt.
-St. Joseph with a degree in art education and followed that thread of creativity through decades of teaching on the junior high level, first at White Oak Jr. High then at St. Catharine School.
-Even before retiring from a formal position, Mama J volunteered with Tukandu, a cycling club which pairs vision impaired/blind members with sighted captains.
+St. Joseph with a degree in art education.
+She followed that thread of creativity through decades of teaching on the junior high level, first at White Oak Jr. High, then at St. Catharine School.
+Even before retiring from a formal position, Mama J volunteered with Tukandu, a cycling club that pairs vision-impaired/blind members with sighted captains.
 She has been taught what it is to trust in others who share similar interests and passions.
 Volunteering for more than a decade with Habitat for Humanity has taught her to work constructively (pun intended) with teams of people with diverse abilities and backgrounds.
 Caring for our community has led to stints on the Town Hall gardening team, chairing the Adopt-a-Pot program through the Westwood Civic Association, and serving disadvantaged neighbors through her parish’s St. Vincent de Paul Society.

 Mama J has always believed in Westwood, its people, and its potential, and she is delighted to see so many positive changes in the neighborhood she loves.
-She has been blessed and privileged to play a small part in its growth and encourages others to join in the visions we all share!
+She has been blessed and privileged to play a small part in its growth and encourages others to join in our shared visions!

-If you enjoyed the music at any Westwood Works event, you probably have Rachel Mousie to thank.
+If you enjoyed the music at any Westwood Works event, you probably have Rachel Mousie (she/her) to thank.
 Whether performing on stage or working behind the scenes, she has been instrumental in making our events sound great.
-She brings her passion for social justice to the forefront of all her contributions to Westwood Works, making sure that everyone in the neighborhood can see themselves represented on stage at our community events.
+She brings her passion for social justice to the forefront of all her contributions to Westwood Works, ensuring everyone in the neighborhood can see themselves represented on stage at our community events.

-Rachel earned her bachelor’s degree in communication studies with a focus on public advocacy from Ohio University, and a master’s of social work from the University of Cincinnati.
+Rachel earned her bachelor’s degree in communication studies with a focus on public advocacy from Ohio University and a Master’s in Social Work from the University of Cincinnati.
 She works as a mental and behavioral health therapist at The Children’s Home of Cincinnati, working with kids and families to provide individual, family, and community-based mental health services.
-She has also volunteered with Fernside Center for Grieving Children, Cincinnati Urban Promise, and is part of Equity 4 Everyone, a group working to incorporate anti-racism into direct mental health practice.
+She has also volunteered with Fernside Center for Grieving Children, Cincinnati Urban Promise.
+She is part of Equity 4 Everyone, a group working to incorporate anti-racism into direct mental health practice.

-Rachel loves the fact that as Westwood grows and develops, the entire community is invited to be a part of it.
-She has lived in Westwood the last ten years and spent much of her childhood around the neighborhood.
-She shares her great grandmother’s house with her dog, Karl Barx, and two cats, Statler and Waldorf.
+Rachel loves that, as Westwood grows and develops, the entire community is invited to be a part of it.
+She has lived in Westwood for ten years and spent much of her childhood around the neighborhood.
+She shares her great-grandmother’s house with her dog, Karl Barx, and two cats, Statler and Waldorf.